weiqi0207/CSCC-data-dictionary-pipeline/README.md

 ```
 /CSCC-data-dictionary-pipeline/input/raw
 ```
-Make sure to have raw datasets, variable label, and code list files ready in this directory
+Make sure to have raw datasets, variable label, and code list files ready in this directory:

 1. raw dataset: the .sas7bdat file gathered from your clinical research in long format
 2. variable label: the .sas7bdat file used to map metavariable Varlabel and Comment1
 3. code list: the .sas7bdat file used to map metavariable Values for encoded variables

+Also Check the follwings:

 ---

 ### Meta Pipeline